BrianSlick/BikeStuff/WabashRiverRideTrainingProgram/RideDetails/wrrtp_week12.md

 We'll be exploring the west side this week, and the focus week will be climbing!
 The Wabash River Ride has a number of hills, and we'll get a small sampling of that.
 To offset the climbing, we'll go a shorter distance.

-If you have not attended previous weeks in the program, you're welcome to join us, but this will certainly be on the long side if you are a new rider.
+If you have not attended previous weeks in the program, you're welcome to join us, but this will probably be on the long side if you are a new rider.
 The club calendar will frequently have 7- and 11-mile routes for novices that you may want to try first.
 Alternatively, you're encouraged to try some of our previous routes on your own beforehand to build up your stamina.

 ----